xxx11451/FedLOC/readme.md

-This repository provides code for FedLOC, a compress algorithm for federated learning based on layer output.
+This repository provides code for FedLOC, a compression algorithm for federated learning based on layer output.

 ### Requirement